 Damage does not just come from abuse but from just the act of using it as an access tool.
 Residual oils from the skin collect dust and other contaminants that are abrasive to the film leading to scratches and tears.

-Even if your microfilm readers are properly cleaned and maintained, and covered when not in use, it too can be a source of damage.
+Even if your microfilm readers are properly cleaned and maintained and covered when not in use, it too can be a source of damage.
 Dust, oils, and particulates settle on the glass and are likely to scratch and wear the film with each use.
 Improperly seated glass platens, broken clutches, and sharp edges don’t help either…

-At Advantage, we “practice what we preach”, and use the only proven long term preservation method for newspaper & document preservation: Capturing content on to 35MM silver halide archival quality microfilm.
+At Advantage, we “practice what we preach” and use the only proven long-term preservation method for newspaper & document preservation: Capturing content on to 35MM silver halide archival quality microfilm.
 This polyester-based microfilm is the only medium currently recommended for preservation microfilming.
 Silver halide is a gelatin film based composed of very fine grains of silver and is the most light-sensitive of all the films used in microform.
-This allows the greatest amount of detail to be captured on the film and provides the richest tonal variance.
+This allows the greatest amount of detail to be captured in the film and provides the richest tonal variance.
 Silver halide microfilm provides the most faithful reproduction of the source document.
 This stable and durable medium has a life expectancy of over 500 years under the proper storage and handling conditions.

-Advantage Archives prides itself not only meeting but exceeding ANSI/AIIM (Association for Information and Image Management) standards for the production, processing, and storage of this film as an archival medium.
-We also have built our process upon specifications once developed by the Research Libraries Group (RLG) and guidelines written by the National Archives, as wells as the Library of Congress.
+Advantage Archives prides itself not only on meeting but exceeding ANSI/AIIM (Association for Information and Image Management) standards for the production, processing, and storage of this film as an archival medium.
+We also have built our process upon specifications once developed by the Research Libraries Group (RLG) and guidelines written by the National Archives, as well as the Library of Congress.
 This requires stringent adherence to internal Advantage guidelines regarding the careful production and examination of all archival microfilm, in addition to well-controlled storage and handling conditions.

 We have embraced the idea that preserving history is a shared responsibility.
 We partner with local community publishers, institutions, and other like-minded individuals to ensure local history is preserved (and accessible) for future generations.
 We are very conscious of the fact that many institutions and government agencies face funding challenges and restricted budgets.
 Our goal is to ensure that a model exists to make those limited funds as impactful as possible.

-We take the concept of “partnership” literally and share in the responsibilities of preservation and access that go far beyond the “project”.
+We take the concept of “partnership” literally and share in the responsibilities of preservation and access that go far beyond the “project.”
 Call us to explore a partnership, and join us in our mission of: “Preserving the past, ensuring its future!”